 Before we talk about why we think Snort is great, we first need to talk about what an IDS/IPS is.

-IDS/IPS systems are devices or software that monitors networks or computers to detect malicious or anomalous behaviour.
-An IDS simply alerts the network or system operators of malicious or anomalous behaviour, whereas IPS will also actively prevent this behaviour.
+IDS/IPS systems are devices or software that monitors networks or computers to detect malicious or anomalous behavior.
+An IDS simply alerts the network or system operators of malicious or anomalous behavior, whereas IPS will also actively prevent this behavior.

 To provide an analogy, think of a firewall as a door securing access in and out of a controlled area.
 The IDS is akin to a security camera pointing at the door, whereas an IPS is a security camera with frickin’ lasers!